It may come as a surprise to many of you, but I’m actually a massive introvert.

 It takes a lot out of me to spend time with groups of other people – particularly large groups, full of energy and character.
+And based on the fact that you are reading this, you probably feel the same too.

 Large group tours?
 Terrifying.
 Bustling hostel common rooms?
 Scary.
 Meeting new people?
 Extremely difficult.